 The plan for each day differs due to a number of factors, but we'll always make time for an onsen visit or two throughout the trip.
 There's no better way to recover than to soak in the mineral rich, geothermal waters.
 Some of the other local activities that are popular are a visit the sake brewery for a tasting, a trip to our favorite sushi train on the outskirts of town, or a visit to the Field Earth snowboard showroom in a neighbouring area.

 We offer one of the smallest client to guide ratio’s in the industry which ultimately leads to a better experience for everyone.
 Our small groups allow greater manoeuvrability and ease of access to the best areas a destination can offer.
 When we are on mountain, our typical guest to guide ratio is 6 people per guide.
 This also makes for a more personal experience between our guests and guides.

 After you sign up for a tour, you will receive pre-trip emails with specific information about your tour, the arrival and departure day process, information about the destination, packing suggestions, and other relevant information to help you prepare for your trip.
 In addition to this, you have access to our customer care team who are just a phone-call away.
 And as a full-service travel agent, we are able to take care of your insurance, stopovers and pre or post tour arrangements.

 Arrive at Asahikawa Airport in Central Hokkaido and we'll shuttle you to our hotel in downtown Asahikawa City.
-Throughout the tour you'll stay in a modern, 4 star city hotel with great amenities including a bar, wax station, hot spring, sauna and restaurant.
+Throughout the tour you'll stay in a modern, city hotel with great amenities including a wax station, hot spring, sauna and restaurant.
 You'll stay in a private single room which gives you privacy and plenty of space for your equipment.
 Buffet breakfast is included throughout your tour, and each night you can explore the the surrounding area's local ramen shops, sushi and countless izakaya.

 Meet your expert team